Figure Drawing Proportions and Structure: A Simple Practice Guide

 Gesture gives your drawing life.
 Structure gives it stability.

 This article walks through a simple way to practice proportions and structure using timed poses, without getting overwhelmed by anatomy or details.
+For visual examples to study with this workflow, use these pose references for figure drawing.

 What Do We Mean by Structure?